Harnessing desert sun to power Europe

 Desertec points to a pair of cables already installed between Morocco and Spain - though for now these are carrying power from north to south.

-It says it will work closely with Medgrid, a French scheme to enable the construction of a Mediterranean transmission system.'Scaling up'
+It says it will work closely with Medgrid, a French scheme to enable the construction of a Mediterranean transmission system.

 While analysts acknowledge that the technology exists, and is getting cheaper, they say it is untested on an intercontinental level.